sb2nov/mac-setup/SystemPreferences/README.md

 # System Preferences

 First thing you need to do, on any OS actually, is update the system!
 For that: **Apple Icon > Software Update.**
-Also upgrade your OS incase you want to work on the latest OS.
-Yosemite is a free upgrade so please check that.
+Also upgrade your OS in case you want to work on the latest OS.
+Sierra is a free upgrade so please check that.

 If this is a new computer, there are a couple tweaks you would like to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.

 ### Users and Groups
 - Login Options-> Change fast switching user menu to Icon
-- Set up Password, Apple id, Picture , etc.
+- Set up Password, Apple ID, Picture, etc.

 ### Trackpad
 - Point & Click